 Though psychiatrists today typically focus on the negative aspects of anxiety, there are some who also recognize its positives.
 Tracy Foose, professor and associate director of adult psychiatry clinics at University of California San Francisco, notes that while anxiety isn’t emotionally enjoyable, it can make you a better person.

-“From the perspective of the individual, anxiety tends to be associated with the genetic profile of someone whose temperament is characterized by honesty, attention to detail, a strong derive, pursuit of excellence, and social attunement to the needs to others,” she says.
-“For an individual, though anxiety can be incapacitating, a lot of those other traits make them fairly likable and successful in what they pursue.”
+“From the perspective of the individual, anxiety tends to be associated with the genetic profile of someone whose temperament is characterized by honesty, attention to detail, a strong derive, the pursuit of excellence, and social attunement to the needs to others,” she says.
+“For an individual, though anxiety can be incapacitating, a lot of those other traits make them fairly likeable and successful in what they pursue.”

 This is not a straightforward benefit; Foose says she’s found that writers she treats for anxiety have the drive to pursue such creativity, but also the self-doubt to pursue her work.
 But Foose believes that as anxiety has been pathologized, symptoms of severe anxiety disorders have come to be seen as conditions that deserve treatment in their own right.
 And she inadvertently echoes Kierkegaard, noting that anxiety used to be a motivator to change one’s path in life, rather than an emotional experience to be eradicated.

-“I don’t know why anxiety not more appreciated as an emotional state,” she says.
+“I don’t know why anxiety is not more appreciated as an emotional state,” she says.
 “We seem to have culturally developed a fear of fear.”